iComputerfreak/MovieDB/README.md

 * It is possible to select an invalid range in the Filter Settings.
 This is only visual, the best matching valid range will be saved.

 ## Licensing
-This project is licensed under the MIT License together with the proprietary [Commons Clause License](https://commonsclause.com).
+As of the 14th of May 2021, this project no longer has a license and is therefore "All Rights Reserved".
+If you wish to use parts of the code or the code as a whole in any way, feel free to contact me at [dev@jonasfrey.de](mailto:dev@jonasfrey.de).

-For questions or inquiries, feel free to contact me at [dev@jonasfrey.de](mailto:dev@jonasfrey.de).
+Older versions of the code are still licensed under the MIT License together with the [Commons Clause License](https://commonsclause.com).
+You can still use these code versions according to their license.